What we do

 IAG is the leading general insurance provider in New Zealand across both the direct and intermediated channels.
 Insurance products are sold directly to customers predominantly under the State and AMI brands, and through intermediaries (insurance brokers and authorised representatives) predominantly under the NZI and Lumley Insurance brands.
 Personal lines and commercial products are also distributed under third party brands by IAG’s corporate partners, including large financial institutions.

-New Zealand generated GWP of approximately $1.1 billion for the half year to 31 December 2016, representing approximately 19% of Group GWP.
+New Zealand generated gross written premium of approximately $2.5 billion for the full year ended 30 June 2018, representing approximately 21% of IAG's GWP.

-At 31 December 2016, IAG's overall investment allocation remained conservatively positioned, with 84% of total investments in fixed interest and cash (71% rates of 'AA' or higher).
+At 30 June 2018, IAG's overall investment allocation remained conservatively positioned.
 At that date, IAG had: